-The Company currently manufactures the vast majority of its products at its manufacturing facilities in San Marcos, California.
-Accordingly, any event resulting in the slowdown or stoppage of the Company's manufacturing operations or distribution facilities in San Marcos could have a material adverse affect on the Company.
+The Company currently produces the vast majority of its products at its facilities in San Marcos, California and Vista, California.
+Accordingly, any event resulting in the slowdown or stoppage of the Company's manufacturing operations or distribution facilities in Northern San Diego County could have a material adverse affect on the Company.
 The Company maintains business interruption insurance.
 There can be no assurance, however, that such insurance will continue to be available at a reasonable cost or, if available, will be adequate to cover any losses that may be incurred from an interruption in the Company's manufacturing and distribution operations.